santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 Now roll 1d4 for each of the three named Tag categories below.
 Whatever the result for each is how many starting Tags you get per category.
 Each Tag adds a +2 to a 1d20 roll.

-You only roll a 1d20 when doing something risky like shooting someone in a firefight or trying to pick a lock under duress.
-The number you need to beat is often a 10-12 and (optionally) a 16+ in combat.
+You only roll a 1d20 when doing something risky like shooting a foe in a firefight or trying to pick a lock under duress.
+The number you need to beat is often a 10-12 and a 16+ in combat.

-Sometimes, you roll with Advantage or Disadvantage which is rolling two d20s and taking the highest or lowest respectively.
+At times you roll with Advantage or Disadvantage which is rolling two d20s and taking the highest or lowest respectively.

 Apply multiple Tags to a single roll if applicable.